2002–03 Four Hills Tournament

 The 51st edition of the annual Four Hills Tournament was held in the traditional venues: Oberstorf and Garmisch-Partenkirchen in Germany, and Innsbruck and Bischofshofen in Austria.
 The defending champion was Sven Hannawald.
 After being the first ski jumper to win on all four hills in the previous year, he also won the first event of 2003-04.
 This fifth consecutive victory at a Four Hills tournament equalized a record set by Helmut Recknagel in the late 1950s.
 Kamil Stoch achieved the same feat in 2018.

-The tournament victor was Janne Ahonen, who had already won the tournament four years prior, and would continue to win it three more times, becoming the most successful athlete of the Four Hills tournament.
+The tournament victor was Janne Ahonen, who had already won the tournament four years prior.
+Ahonen would continue to win it three more times, becoming the most successful athlete of the Four Hills tournament.

 Format

 At each of the four events, a qualification round was held.
 The 50 best jumpers qualified for the competition.
 The fifteen athletes leading the World Cup at the time qualified automatically.
 In case of an omitted qualification or a result that would normally result in elimination, they would instead qualify as 50th.

 Unlike the procedure at normal World Cup events, the 50 qualified athletes were paired up for the first round of the final event, with the winner proceeding to the second round.
 The rounds start with the duel between #26 and #25 from the qualification round, followed by #27 vs #24, up to #50 vs #1.
 The five best duel losers, so-called 'Lucky Losers' also proceed.

 For the tournament ranking, the total points earned from each jump are added together.
 The World Cup points collected during the four events are disregarded in this ranking.